 Val is the founder and head road tripper at Silly America.
 Having grown up near Berwyn's famed car kabob, The Spindle, and a restaurant with a cow on its roof, her fascination with roadside attractions started early.
-Today, Val has visited over 300 roadside attractions across 31 states and is constantly on the lookout for the next BIG thing!
+Today, Val has visited hundreds roadside attractions across the United States and is constantly on the lookout for the next BIG thing!

 Silly America is a roadside attractions blog designed to help travelers find unique stops for their next road trip.
 The website is a tribute to the great American road trip, devoted to all that is odd in America: roadside attractions, tourist traps, peculiar destinations, bizarre events, road food, fun festivals, and more!
 It’s a travel website and trip planner for those seeking an offbeat road trip.

 Silly America is a Participant In The Amazon Services LLC Associates Program, An Affiliate Advertising Program Designed To Provide A Means For Sites To Earn Advertising Fees By Advertising And Linking To Amazon.Com